maelh/hxd-plugin-framework/README.md

 If they are missing or have the wrong name, right-click on the data inspector, select "Options..." and click "Reset".
-A 32 bit and 64 bit version of the plugin is needed to support HxD fully; put the right one in the Plugin folder for the bitness of HxD you have installed.
+A 32 bit and 64 bit version of the plugin is needed to support HxD fully; put the right one in the Plugins folder for the bitness of HxD you have installed.

 Folder structure:
 ```